-In the high Mountains of Terra Alta, south of Barcelona, overlooking the Mediterranean at 356 meters (1,168 ft.) elevation is were the Garnacha Blanca grape was born.
+In the high Mountains of Terra Alta, south of Barcelona, overlooking the Mediterranean at 356 meters (1,168 ft.) elevation the Garnacha Blanca grape was born.

-Today, Terra Alta is home for 30% of the Worlds Garnacha Blanca plantings.
-Garnacha Blanca is super well known in the Rhone Valley France for making superb long lasting white wines that are full of fineness and rich flavors.
+Today, Terra Alta is home to 30% of the Worlds Garnacha Blanca plantings.
+Garnacha Blanca is well known in the Rhone Valley France for making superb long lasting white wines that are full of finesse and rich flavors.
 In France its name is Grenache blanc.
 The unknown and obscure territory of Terra Alta is the birth place of this incredible grape.
-It is here were this grape shows its greatest beauty.
+This grape shows its greatest beauty here.
 The geography here is full of valleys and rolling hills.
 It is 5km south of Priorat.
-If Priorat is full of slate, Terra Alta is full of Limestone, Otherwise known by wine people, as White Gold.
+If Priorat is full of slate, Terra Alta is full of Limestone, otherwise known by wine people as White Gold.
 Limestone is responsible for the beautiful flavors of minerals and delicate bright nerve that brings longevity, tension and finesse to its wines.
-Garnacha Blanca at its best grows here in Terra Alta – this is a secret that is now unfolding.
-Ludovicus Blanco is a pure expression of this grape from Estate own vineyards that are organically grown.
+Garnacha Blanca grows at its best here in Terra Alta – this is a secret that is now unfolding.
+Ludovicus Blanco is a pure expression of this grape from estate-owned vineyards that are organically grown.
 Ludovicus shows spice, body, rich flavors of minerals, thyme, fennel seeds and a hint of honey that makes it extremely inviting.

 What makes this wine unique?

 Grown in Terra Alta, where Garnacha Blanca was born.
 Estate own vineyards.
 Organically grown. full of spice and body and a beautiful layer of minerals that makes the wine extremely complex.
 Less than 3,000 cases produced for the world.
 Great value!